lockstockandbarrel/earth/docs/lesson4_ucs4.md

    You would probably also expect the "A" format field descriptor would produce a binary copy of bytes when the type is CHARACTER as it does with other types; whether the internal file is UCS4 or ASCII.
-The "A" field descriptor is the original TRANSFER() function with added field descriptor control.
+The "A" field descriptor is the original equivalent of the TRANSFER() function with added field descriptor control.
 That was the most common method for allowing binary data to be placed in formatted files prior to stream I/O support, for example.

    __Yes, but only for CHARACTER variables of the same kind__.
 Using other CHARACTER kinds that do not match the internal file kind are